Print

 Instructions

-1. Whisk the yeast into warm water.
-Allow to sit for 1 minute.
-Whisk in salt, brown sugar, and melted butter.
-Slowly add 3 cups of flour, 1 cup at a time.
-Mix with a wooden spoon (or dough hook attached to stand mixer) until dough is thick.
-Add 3/4 cup more flour until the dough is no longer sticky.
-If it is still sticky, add 1/4 – 1/2 cup more, as needed.
+2. Whisk in the melted butter and salt.
+Add 3 cups (375g) of flour.
+Mix with a wooden spoon (or dough hook attachment if using a stand mixer) until combined.
+Add 3/4 cup (94g) more flour until the dough is slightly tacky and pulls away from the sides of the bowl.
+If it is still sticky, add up to 1/4 cup more (31g) flour, 1 Tablespoon at a time, as needed.
 Poke the dough with your finger—if it bounces back, it is ready to knead.

-2. Knead the dough: Keep the dough in the mixer and beat for an additional 5 full minutes, or knead by hand on a lightly floured surface for 5 full minutes.
+3. Knead the dough: Keep the dough in the mixer and beat for an additional 3 to 5 full minutes, or knead by hand on a lightly floured surface for 3 to 5 minutes.
 (If you’re new to bread-baking, my How to Knead Dough video tutorial can help here.)
 If the dough becomes too sticky during the kneading process, sprinkle 1 teaspoon of flour at a time on the dough or on the work surface/in the bowl to make a soft, slightly tacky dough.
 Do not add more flour than you need because you do not want a dry dough.
 After kneading, the dough should still feel a little soft.
 Poke it with your finger—if it slowly bounces back, your dough is ready to rise.
 You can also do a “windowpane test” to see if your dough has been kneaded long enough: tear off a small (roughly golfball-size) piece of dough and gently stretch it out until it’s thin enough for light to pass through it.
 Hold it up to a window or light.
 Does light pass through the stretched dough without the dough tearing first?
 If so, your dough has been kneaded long enough and is ready to rise.
 If not, keep kneading until it passes the windowpane test.

-4. Preheat oven to 400°F (204°C).
+5. Preheat oven to 400°F (204°C).
 Line 2 baking sheets with parchment paper or silicone baking mats.
 Silicone baking mats are highly recommended over parchment paper.
 If using parchment paper, lightly spray with nonstick spray or grease with butter.
 Set aside.

-8. Bake for 12-15 minutes or until golden brown.
+9. Sprinkle the tops of the pretzels with coarse salt.
+Bake for 12–15 minutes or until dark golden brown.

 Notes

-2. Special Tools (affiliate links): Electric Stand Mixer or Glass Mixing Bowl | Wooden Spoon | Baking Sheets | Silicone Baking Mats or Parchment Paper | Pizza Cutter
+2. Special Tools (affiliate links): Electric Stand Mixer or Glass Mixing Bowl | Wooden Spoon | Baking Sheets | Silicone Baking Mats or Parchment Paper | Pizza Cutter | Large Pot (such as a Dutch oven)

-3. Baking Soda Bath (Step 6): The baking soda bath is strongly recommended because it helps create that chewy texture and distinctive pretzel flavor.
+3. Baking Soda Bath (Step 8): The baking soda bath is strongly recommended because it helps create that chewy texture and distinctive pretzel flavor.
 If skipping, brush the shaped and unbaked pretzels with a mixture of 1 beaten egg + 1 Tablespoon of dairy or nondairy milk.
 This is known as an egg wash.
 Sprinkle the brushed pretzels with salt.
 The egg wash will help the salt stick.
 If you don’t have an egg, simply brush with 2 Tablespoons of dairy or nondairy milk.

 5. Reference my Baking with Yeast Guide for answers to common yeast FAQs.